Environmental issues top worries for those heading to Davos

-LONDON (AP) — Environmental issues dominate the global risks for top decision-makers over the coming decade, organizers of next week’s World Economic Forum in the Swiss ski resort of Davos said Wednesday.
+LONDON (AP) — Environmental issues make up the top five risks to the global economy over the coming decade, organizers of next week’s World Economic Forum in the Swiss ski resort of Davos said Wednesday.

-Citing a survey of hundreds of key decision-makers, the WEF sounded the alarm bell on potentially catastrophic challenges like the climate crisis and the extinction of animal species.
-The concerns are especially acute, it added, at a time of growing international division, evident in the trade tensions between the United States and China.
+Citing a survey of hundreds of key decision-makers, the WEF pointed to potentially catastrophic trends like global warming and the extinction of animal species — underscoring how the environment has surged up the international policymaking agenda ahead of risks like cyberattacks, recession and nuclear proliferation.

+The concerns are especially acute, it added, at a time of growing international division, evident in global disputes like the trade war between the United States and China.

 “The political landscape is polarized, sea levels are rising and climate fires are burning,” said Borge Brende, president of the World Economic Forum.